Speaking

 Workshops

-Rasheda partners with schools and organizations to facilitate workshops and programs aimed at preventing and addressing cyberbullying, drama, relational aggression and other social/communications challenges facing youth.
+Rasheda partners with schools, organizations and professional associations to facilitate workshops and programs aimed at preventing and addressing cyberbullying, drama, relational aggression and other social/communications challenges facing youth.
 The ultimate goal is to increase empathy and self-esteem among participants as well as social and relationship skills.
 She also offers workshops and training programs for adults – from educators and nonprofit professionals to mentors and parents – who desire to make a difference.

 For Youth